PowerLoom/docs/docs/build-with-powerloom/snapshotter-node/lite-node/getting-started.md

 The Snapshotter Lite Node is designed for minimal hardware demands, allowing it to operate effectively on various setups, including both local systems and cloud-based Virtual Machines.

-For users running the node on personal hardware, the minimum specifications are:
+For users running the node on Virtual Private Servers (VPS), the minimum specifications are:

 - **RAM:** At least 4 GB.
 - **CPU Core**:  Minimum of 2 Cores